 Here is a little reading from my brain injury memoir that I did at the last Parkin Presents.
-It’s a section of the book where I talk about writing my “clinical depression concept album” Good Friday.
+It’s an extract form a chapter where I talk about writing my “clinical depression concept album” Good Friday.
 This deals with the inspiration for “Sweet Heart.”
 I also play the song with help from the lovely Rebecca Stickland (or Becky O’hara).
-And here’s that section in full….
+And here’s that chapter in full….
 (I hope people don’t mind me quoting a certain book.
 It’s clear that I think it’s great).
 More clips of the other acts at Parkin Xmas Presents to come ….

 I was having a wobble.